polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 ![](/images/polkadot-protocol/architecture/polkadot-chain/overview/overview-1.webp)

 Parachains propose blocks to Polkadot validators, who check for availability and validity before finalizing them.
-With the chain providing security, collators—full nodes of parachains—can focus on their tasks without needing strong incentives.
+With the relay chain providing security, collators—full nodes of parachains—can focus on their tasks without needing strong incentives.

 The [Cross-Consensus Messaging Format (XCM)](todo: add link to XCM page){target=\_blank} allows parachains to exchange messages freely, leveraging the chain's security for trust-free communication.